Credit Reports

 It's widely reported that 1 in 4 credit reports have errors.
 If you don't review your credit reports on a regular basis, you may be paying for someone else's mistakes without knowing about it.

-When an ID theft occurs (or inaccurate credit reporting), interest rates may rise -along with your credit card payments.
-When unpaid bogus accounts contaminate credit reports, it can take months or years to correct the errors, leaving one to be denied credit opportunities, pay higher auto insurance premiums and steeper interest rates due all due to lowered lowered credit scores, causing once affordable payments to be unmanageable without warning.
+When credit reports contain inaccurate or fraudulent data, interest rates may rise -along with your credit card payments.
+False derogatory data can take years to correct, leaving one to be denied credit opportunities and forced to pay higher auto insurance premiums and steeper interest rates.
+The effect can cause once affordable minimum payments to rise without warning.

 Many errors contained in consumer credit reports can block a consumer from obtaining employment, housing or affordable interest rates and insurance premiums.